- Reviews 1997 to 2007 –

 known spot and bingo Sarah hooks a sizeable Pollock.
 It was alright catching it

 but dispatching it in the boat was not entirely to her liking!!
-We row on down
+We row on down to

-to Freaghillaun South Island without anymore fish Patrick explaining Salmon
+Freaghillaun South Island without anymore fish Patrick explaining Salmon

 Farming and how the sheep get onto the island.
-We did wonder how the bottom of the
+We did wonder how the bottom of

-up
+and head up

 Wednesday